caiocvelasco/caiocvelasco.github.io/index.md

 In 2021, because of the pandemic, I decided to stop a Ph.D. in Economics in the Netherlands and transition into **Data Science**.

 I grew up in Rio de Janeiro and education was the only weapon I had to succeed in life.
-As a consequence, I was awarded by Yale University, UCLA, General Electric Foundation, Lemann Foundation, and The Club of Rome.
+As a consequence of my efforts, I was awarded by Yale University, UCLA, General Electric Foundation, Lemann Foundation, and The Club of Rome.

 I have a very technical profile, but I also bring strong business and entrepreneurial skills to the table.
-In the past, I helped build Stone Payments, a famous Brazilian FinTech payment company (NASDAQ: STNE), I also created my own mathematics digital product (MePrepara), and worked as a consultant in the education sector.
+In the past, I helped build Stone Payments, a famous Brazilian FinTech payment company (NASDAQ: STNE).
+I also created my own mathematics digital product (MePrepara) with over 140 videos teaching low-income Brazilian students who want to take the GMAT and GRE exams and apply to MBA/PhD abroad.
+I also worked in the education sector in Brazil, as a consultant.

-As hobbies, I play football competitively (forward).
+As hobbies, I play football competitively (forward), it's my passion.
 I have played in amateur leagues in Brazil, USA, and the Netherlands.
-This is largely due to my father's experience as a professional football player in Brazil.
-I also love to take long walks, to hike, travel to different places, and to maintain a healthy, disciplined, and organized routine.
-This is due to my mother's influence as a retired Colonel in the Brazilian Army.
-She also holds a PhD in Education.
 I also have a strong passion for teaching and educating others.
-My main characteristic is the ability to transform very complex subjects into intuitive topics for any audience.
+A personal characteristic I am proud of is the ability to transform very complex subjects into intuitive topics for any audience.

-I find happiness in the little things in life, in being social.
-I also learned a lot from every mistake I have made so far (and still do).
+I find happiness in the little things in life and I also learned a lot from every mistake I have made so far (and still do).

 Thank you for visiting :)